Smriti04501/DATADEN/README.md

 - Take other major decisions to promote company growth

 This web application has been developed as a submission for the month long mentorship program, **Microsoft Engage'22**.

-## Deployed website link:

-Link to the deployed website: https://share.streamlit.io/smriti04501/dataden/main/app.py

-**(IMPORTANT NOTE: This is the new link for the depoyed website and the previous link (link given in the form) is not working due to authentication issues.)**

-**PLEASE CLICK ON THIS TO CHECKOUT THE WEBSITE**

 ## Features of the app: